 Cooking the Noodles & Serving

 - Cook 2 ½ cups (153g) of wide egg noodles for 5-7 minutes in a pot of salted boiling water, stirring occasionally.
 Drain the noodles, then toss them in a bowl with a tablespoon of olive oil to prevent sticking.

-- To serve, place cooked noodles in the bottom of an empty bowl then ladle the soup on top.
+- To serve, place some noodles in the bottom of an empty bowl, then ladle the soup on top.
 Serve warm with a garnish of freshly chopped parsley, grated Parmesan cheese, and black pepper.